 - File in read-only mode.

+However, if you don’t want to use an alternate tool, don’t worry.
 In this post, we’ve listed a few simple solutions that you can use to fix the “Can’t save PDF files” issue on Windows devices.

 Let’s get started.